slhodak/reviews-module/README.md

   - reviews=# \dt
 6) Exit the psql shell
   - reviews=# \q
-7) Go to the config/localRole.example.js file
+7) Go to the config/db_config.js file
-  - rename to 'localRole.js'
-  - make the key equal to your local username or whatever is the username of the postgres role that created the database (run 'select * from pg_roles;' in the psql shell [psql reviews to enter the shell again] to see a list of possibilities)
+  - make the role equal to your local username or whatever is the username of the postgres role that created the database (run 'select * from pg_roles;' in the psql shell [psql reviews to enter the shell again] to see a list of possibilities)
+  - if you are running via docker, make the password the POSTGRES_PASSWORD specified as an environment variable in /compose & the host to 'rdb' (whatever will be the name of the container on the netowrk)
+  - else, make the password your local postgres password & the host to 'localhost'
 8) Run the seed script (don't forget npm install)
   - npm run seed
 9) Check if the tables populated